 Container

-instances.
+The Container is the central component of the IoC system.
 Understanding containers is essential for effective dependency injection.

 Scopes